-- The mileage rate for personal vehicle is reimbursed at the rate established by the State of Idaho at $0.58/mile.
-Gas cannot be reimbursed for personal vehicles when claiming mileage.
+- The mileage rate for personal vehicle is reimbursed at the rate established by the State of Idaho at $0.655/mile.
+Gas cannot be reimbursed for personal vehicles.

 - To obtain an individual or department travel card a Travel Card Request form will need to be completed and submitted to the Travel Office.
 A Travel Card Agreement will be supplied and required in conjunction with obtaining a travel card.

-- All travel cards will need to be activated and a PIN (PIN information) registered with Bank of America prior to use.
+- All travel cards will need to be activated and a PIN set up and registered with Bank of America prior to use.

 - Review the Travel Card Quick Reference for allowed and disallowed purchases on a travel card.
 Unauthorized travel card charges will be payroll deducted to reimburse the University.

 - Travel Cards cannot be used at ATM’s for cash back for domestic nor international travel.

 - All travel card charges will need to be reconciled on the corresponding Travel Expense Report.

 - To cancel an individual or department travel card, please contact the Travel Office at 282-2511.